d-morrison/IntroStatActivities/_book/10-regression.md

     ```
 \vspace{2in}

-4. Describe the features of the plot you created in Question 3.
+4. Describe the features of the plot you created in question 3.

 \vspace{1in}

-    If you indicated there are potential outliers, which points are they?
+|        If you indicated there are potential outliers, which points are they?

 \vspace{0.5in}